Dr. Stephani Amstadter is originally from Southern California, and graduated from USC in 1988.

 Leslie strives to approach patient care as a partnership, encouraging patients to be a significant partner and advocate for their own health by educating them about healthy choices and preventive care.
 Her favorite aspect of family practice is the opportunity to care for and get to know entire families, and promote healthy lifestyles over generations.

-In her spare time, she enjoys spending time with her dogs, reading, volunteering, and continuing to learn!
+In her spare time, she enjoys spending time with her dogs, hiking, paddle boarding, reading, volunteering, and continuing to learn!